HomeBookManager/home-book-styles-provider/README.md

 ## Public NPM

 Before publish you have to bump up package.json version & change description in README.md which is use in npm as description.
-You have to put every files in styles & run command.
+You have to put every files in styles.

 ```
 npm publish